OpenINF/openinf-util-types/README.md

 <a name="isSetIterator"></a>

 ## isSetIterator(value) ⇒ <code>boolean</code>
-Determines if value is actually a Set Iterator.
+Determines if value is actually of type `Set Iterator`.

 **Kind**: global function